Gordon741/Fitness-App/README.md

 RAFA is an AI-powered real-time fitness trainer.
 It is a simple and elegant GUI application that provides immediate feedback based on your technique.
 It also tracks the number of reps completed and the time you've spent.
 Downloadable on any device, RAFA presents a platform that closely monitors your every action to correct your form and increase the effectiveness of your workouts.

 ## Getting Started
-1. Clone this repository with 'git clone https://github.com/Gordon741/AI-Fitness-Trainer.git'
+1. Clone this repository with `git clone https://github.com/Gordon741/AI-Fitness-Trainer.git`
-2. Move into the repository with 'cd AI-Fitness-Trainer'
+2. Move into the repository with `cd AI-Fitness-Trainer`
 3. Install dependencies by running `pip install -r requirements.txt`
 5. Run `python main.py`; use `python3` if you're using the latest version of Python.